-The town of Hadley, Massachusetts will accept applications for a cable television license pursuant to the regulations established by the Massachusetts Community Antenna Television Commission Applications may be filled at the address below until 2 PM. on February 11, 1980.
-Applications must be filled on the Massachusetts C.A.T.V.
-Commission Form 100 and must be accompanied by a \$100. nonrefundable filling fee, payable to the town of Hadley, Massachusetts.
-A. Copy of the application shall also be filled with the Massachusetts C.A.T.V.
+The town of Hadley, Massachusetts will accept applications for a cable television license pursuant to the regulations established by the Massachusetts Community Antenna Television Commission, Applications may be filed at the address below until 2 PM on February 11, 1980, Applications must be filed on the Massachusetts CA.T.V.
+Commission Form 100 and must be accompanied by a \$100, nonrefundable filing fee, payable to the town of Hadley, Massachusetts, A copy of the application shall also be filed with the Massachusetts CA.T.V.
 Commission.
 All applications received will be available for public

-All applications received will be available for public inspection in the Town Clerk's office during regular business hours and for reproduction at a reasonable for fee.
-This is the only period during which applications
+All applications received will be available for public inspection in the Town Clerk's office during regular business hours and for reproduction at a reasonable fee.

+This is the only period during which applications may be filed.